 Evaluate the need for additional help at home.

-Coordinated efforts are more meaningful and effective in assisting the client in conserving energy.
-If a personal caregiver is necessary, the client and family members must learn how to manage an employee effectively.
-The nurse should also help the client accept self-care dependency.
-Independence in other areas, such as social interaction, may be emphasized to promote a positive self-concept.
+Coordinated efforts help the client conserve energy more effectively.
+If a caregiver is needed, the client and family should learn how to manage them.
+The nurse should assist the client in accepting self-care dependency while promoting independence in areas like social interaction to support a positive self-concept.

 Encourage conscious-controlled breathing techniques (e.g., pursed-lip breathing and diaphragmatic breathing) during increased activity and times of emotional or physical stress.